 Future adaptations/needs: Should your injury be more severe, or require longer term treatment, you can include this in your claim.
 Examples include simple items such as, say, insoles for your shoes or costs of camouflage treatment for minor scars up to major adaptations such as fitting stair lifts or modifying/replacing your car.

-How long have I got to make a claim?
+How long have I got to make an electrician accident at work claim?

 Subject to the Limitation Act 1980, if you have been injured as a result an incident involving an electrical incident or electric shock at work, you have three years to pursue a claim for personal injury.
 There are exceptions for those under 18 years old at time of the injury.
 Minors have three years from their 18th birthday within which to make a personal injury claim.
 If you have any questions or queries, then please do not hesitate to contact one of MG Legal’s personal injury experts for further advice.

 Why choose MG Legal for my electrician injury claim?